grant-king/ML_progress/log.md

 I will separate the visual and state logic for the Cell class and then I can use numba jitclass to see what automatic optimizations can be made.
 Once I get these automatic optimizations working, I can start figuring out the next level of CUDA control for further optimization.

+October 16, 2019

+**Today's Progress:** Continued multiprocessing CA project.

+**Thoughts:** It seems like every day I break this so much that I'm worried I won't be able to get it working again.
+I am very greatful for communistic debugging tools and version control.
+I broke everything at one point but it is now running again, although even more slowly than before the past few days of refactoring.

+I have switched from trying to use numba to using pytorch for CUDA optimization.
+I really prefer the pytorch API already; I wish I hadn't tried so hard to make numba work.
+I will look for a course somewhere.
+It was fairly easy to get everything running, but my refactoring still hasn't provided any performance improvments.
+The simulation is quite a bit slower than it was with numpy, without CUDA.
+It seems like about 1 step per second with 10k cells.
+Still, it is neat to see the GPU doing some work now.

 <!---

 October x, 2019